rossijonas/rocky-rpi-headless/README.md

 The script generates the file `/tmp/rc-local-log.txt` in the SD card's `rootfs` partition.

-This file has output generated after the script's configuration applied, showing:
+This file has output generated after the script's configuration is applied, showing:

 - Connection status
 - IP addresses of all network interfaces and connections
 - `sshd` status
 - `firewalld` allowed services

-If you started the device but could not access it via `ssh`, you can poweroff, remove the SD card, put ir back in your computer and inspect this file for quick insights.
+If you started the device but could not access it via `ssh`, you can power it off, remove the SD card, put it back on your computer, and inspect this file for quick insights.

+You may also check `/var/log/messages` in the `rootfs` partition for general logs.

 ## Credits: